-The scan operation of the SRU protocol is currently not used in the Basic Search capability of CLARIN-FCS.
-Future capabilities may use this operation, therefore it NOT RECOMMENDED for Endpoints to define custom extensions that use this operation.
+The scan operation of the SRU protocol is currently neither used in the Basic Search nor Advanced Search capability of CLARIN-FCS.
+Future capabilities may use this operation, therefore it is NOT RECOMMENDED for Endpoints to define custom extensions that use this operation.